Vielfras/israquarium/server/README.md

 ### Notes
 - Remember to maintain clean and aesthetic code and design, as this project will be part of your portfolio and represent your skills to potential employers.
 - Test the application thoroughly to ensure all functionalities work as expected.

+## Polish
+- [ ] JWT Token should refresh on interactions before its timer runs out

+## Version 0.1.0: